 English language proficiency consistent with Swinburne policies for admission of local and international students to postgraduate courses will be required for entry into the course.
 Potential students must produce evidence of an advanced level of proficiency in written and spoken English.

-Applicants may also take the Swinburne MA (TESOL) Versant English Placement Test to determine if they have met the required language proficiency level.
+Applicants may also take the Versant English Placement Test (EPT) in examination conditions to determine if they have met the required language proficiency level.